 - Transparency: Source transparency is excellent throughout the midrange and highs, but noticeably impaired by exaggerated bass.
 However, it’s worth mentioning that on the go the IE800’s bass boost compensates for the masking effect of ambient noise, and perceived transparency is better than in quiet surroundings.

 - Dynamics / Soundstage / Separation / Imaging: The Senn‘s super-clear mids convey a feeling of directness and intimacy without much forward projection, but the driver‘s good dynamics make for excellent depth and layering.
 Owing to their very high resolution, the IE800’s separation is impeccable, with well defined space for instruments and vocalists.
 Stage width and presence of a center image vary a bit between downward and over-ear.
 Overall I’d characterize the IE800’s soundstage as neither overly spacious like the IE8’s, nor lacking or closed-in, but above all with a quite extraordinary sense of depth.

 Here is the impression with Turbine-Pro Driver:

-- Sound signature: It would be very appealing to some listeners than others – namely those who find the bassy and highly blended sound to sound natural, or at least refreshing.
-It is an excellent earphone – clear and refined, with plenty of bass for most listeners and treble quantity to match.
+- Sound signature: It would be more appealing to some listeners than others – namely those who find the bassy and highly blended sound to sound natural, or at least refreshing.
+Using this will make some excellent earphones – clear and refined, with plenty of bass for most listeners and treble quantity to match.